 As we reach 40 or 50, our faces begin to give us away when it comes to our age.
 Cheeks sag, neck skin becomes loose, and ever deeper lines form around the mouth which can make us look much older than we feel.

 A facelift, in which the tissues of the face are surgically repositioned to their proper, youthful place, can help to rejuvenate a tired, aged appearance.
-Dr. Hall takes care to place incisions in locations that are not noticeable after they have healed for all of his Houston facelift patients.
+Dr. Hall takes care to place incisions in locations that are not noticeable after they have healed for all of his Knoxville facelift patients.

 As we learn more about facial aging, the concept of the faceLIFT is evolving.
 In the past, the tissues of the face were lifted and secured in place with heavy stitches underneath the skin.
 This procedure resulted in good initial results, but with time, these patients developed the characteristic “windswept” appearance (as if they are standing in a wind-tunnel).
 These overdone, over-operated faces still happen today – you don’t have to look much farther than your favorite tabloid to see examples of celebrities who have had this type of procedure done.